spryker/spryker-docs/docs/scos/user/shop-user-guides/202001.0/shop-guide-checkout/shop-guide-address-step.md

 {% info_block infoBox %}

 Clicking **Manage your addresses** will redirect you to the *Addresses* section in **Customer Account**.
 There you can add a new address, view, edit, or delete existing ones.

 {% endinfo_block %}

 2. In the **Select a delivery address** drop-down menu, select one of the following options for each item:
-    * **Define new addreses** if you want to assign a new address to the item.
+    * **Define new addresses** if you want to assign a new address to the item.
 This will open the form where you need to populate the fields with the necessary information.

     * Existing address for the item